LSSTDESC/qp/docs/getting_started/basicusage.md

 * The main object of qp is the qp.Ensemble
     * This is a data structure that can store many distributions with the same parameterizations
     * General ensemble structure:
-        * qp metadata: tells you parameterization, qp version, and the 'x values' of whatever the distribution parameterization is
+        * qp metadata: tells you parameterization, qp version, and the 'coordinates' of whatever the distribution parameterization is
-        * qp objdata: the 'y values' of the distributions
+        * qp objdata: the 'data' of the distributions
         * Optional: qp ancil: this contains whatever information you choose
-    * The exact configuration differs by ensemble, see qp data schema for details
+    * The exact configuration differs by ensemble, see qp data structure for details

 * Creating a qp ensemble
     * from data in a dictionary or table